No items found.

 Houlihan Lokey

-Link: Houlihan lokey internship
+Link: Houlihan Lokey internship

-Most of the firms on this list could claim not to receive enough recognition but perhaps none more so than Houlihan Lokey.
-According to data provided by Refinitive, it is the no. 1 investment bank for global M&A transactions under $1 billion.
-For new hires, this translates to access to plenty of hands-on work.
+For interns, this translates to access to plenty of hands-on work that isn’t available at other firms for junior bankers.
 Their internship program runs for 10 weeks and the first week is spent in a specialized training program, which tutors interns on their chosen area of work.
-The fact that the teams are smaller and Houlihan Lokey works on a greater quantity of deals makes this internship one of the most sought after of all investment banks.
+The smaller teams at Houlihan Lokey work on a greater quantity of deals, making this internship one of the most sought-after of all investment banks.

 Guggenheim Partners